Electroconvulsive therapy

 • Manic or depressive episodes in bipolar disorder

-Additionally, certain organic brain lesions or catatonia syndrome may also be suitable candidates.
-This therapy is especially appropriate for emergency cases requiring rapid symptom relief.
+Additionally, certain organic brain lesions or catatonia syndromes are also suitable candidates.
+This therapy is especially appropriate for acute cases requiring rapid symptom relief.

 Administration and Dosage